ganeti/ganeti/doc/design-repaird.rst

 Proposed changes
 ================

-We propose the addition of an additional daemon, called ``repaird`` that will coordinate the work for repair needs of individual nodes.
+We propose the addition of an additional daemon, called ``maintd`` that will coordinate cluster balance actions, instance repair actions, and work for hardware repair needs of individual nodes.
 The information about the work to be done will be obtained from a dedicated data collector via the :doc:`design-monitoring-agent`.